Groundbreaking medical pathway partnership renewed

 Read time

-Associate Professor Catherine McDougall (Chief Medical Officer, Queensland Health), Lisa Blackler (Chief Executive, Central Queensland Hospital and Health Service), Debbie Carroll (Chief Executive, Wide Bay Hospital and Health Service), Professor Nick Klomp (Vice-Chancellor and President, CQUniversity Australia) and Professor Deborah Terry AC (Vice-Chancellor and President, The University of Queensland) standing behind a table each holding up signed Memorandum of Understanding documents for the Regional Medical Pathway.
-In the background are promotional banners for each organisation.
+Associate Professor Catherine McDougall (Chief Medical Officer, Queensland Health), Lisa Blackler (Chief Executive, Central Queensland Hospital and Health Service), Debbie Carroll (Chief Executive, Wide Bay Hospital and Health Service), Professor Nick Klomp (Vice-Chancellor and President, CQUniversity Australia) and Professor Deborah Terry AC (Vice-Chancellor and President, The University of Queensland) hold up signed Memorandum of Understanding documents for the Regional Medical Pathway.

 Central Queensland Health and Hospital Service is a proud partner of an Australian-first medical training initiative, which will strengthen the future workforce of doctors in Central Queensland.